Coarctation of the aorta

 - High blood pressure in the arms

 - A blood pressure difference between the arms and legs, with higher blood pressure in the arms and lower blood pressure in the legs

 - A weak or delayed pulse in the legs

 - A heart murmur — an abnormal whooshing sound caused by faster blood flow through the narrowed area

 Tests to confirm a diagnosis of coarctation of the aorta may include:

 - Echocardiogram.
 Echocardiograms use sound waves to create moving images of your heart that can be viewed on a video screen.
-This test can often show your doctor the location and severity of the aortic coarctation and show other heart defects, such as a bicuspid aortic valve.
-Doctors often use echocardiograms to diagnose coarctation of the aorta and determine the most appropriate treatment options for you.
+This test can often show your doctor the location and severity of the aortic coarctation.
+It can also reveal other heart defects, such as a bicuspid aortic valve.
+Doctors often use echocardiograms to diagnose coarctation of the aorta and determine best treatment options for you.

 - Chest X-ray.
 A chest X-ray creates images of your heart and lungs.
 A chest X-ray might show a narrowing in the aorta at the site of the coarctation or an enlarged section of the aorta or both.

-Magnetic resonance imaging (MRI).
+- Magnetic resonance imaging (MRI).
 An MRI uses a powerful magnetic field and radio waves to produce detailed images of your heart and blood vessels.
 This test can show the location and severity of the coarctation of the aorta, damage to other blood vessels, and any other heart defects.
 Your doctor may also use MRI results to guide treatment.

 - Computerized tomography (CT) scan.
 A CT scan uses a series of X-rays to create detailed cross-sectional images of your body.

 Cardiac catheterization can help determine the severity of the aortic coarctation.
 Catheter procedures may also be used to perform certain treatments for coarctation of the aorta.